 (3) Exceptions:

-(a) On a case-by-case basis, the Department may approve exceptions to the emission limits specified in section (5) of this rule, upon documentation by the source that an alternative emission limit would satisfy the federal criteria for reasonably available control technology (RACT);
+(a) On a case-by-case basis, DEQ may approve exceptions to the emission limits specified in section (5), upon documentation by the source that an alternative emission limit would satisfy the federal criteria for reasonably available control technology (RACT);

 (b) Included in this documentation must be a complete analysis of technical and economic factors which:

-(A) Prevent the source from using both compliance coatings and pollution control equipment; and
+(A) Prevent the source from using both compliance coatings and pollution control devices; and

 (B) Justify the alternative emission limit sought by the source.

-(c) The alternative emission limit approved by the Department shall be incorporated into the source's Air Contaminant Discharge Permit, or Title V operating permit, and shall not become effective until approved by EPA as a source specific SIP revision.
+(c) The alternative emission limit approved by DEQ must be incorporated into the source's Air Contaminant Discharge Permit, or Title V operating permit, and must not become effective until approved by EPA as a source specific SIP revision.

-(4) Applicability: This rule applies to each coating line, which includes the application area(s), flashoff area(s), air and forced air drier(s), and oven(s) used in the surface coating of the parts and products in subsections (5)(a) through (j) of this rule.
+(4) Applicability: This rule applies to each coating line, which includes the application area, flashoff area, air and forced air dryer, and oven used in the surface coating of the parts and products in subsections (5)(a) through (j).

-(5) Process and Limitation: These emission limitations shall be based on a daily average except subsection (5)(e) of this rule shall be based on a monthly average.
-If more than one emission limitation in this rule applies to a specific coating, then the most stringent emission limitation shall be applied:
+(5) Process and Limitation: These emission limitations must be based on a daily average except subsection (5)(e) must be based on a monthly average.
+If more than one emission limitation in this rule applies to a specific coating, then the most stringent emission limitation must be applied:

 (a) Can Coating: